amankumawat-567/ChatBOT/README.md

 2. Messaging Platform: Integrate your chatbot with messaging platforms like Facebook Messenger, Slack, or WhatsApp.
 3. Command Line Interface: Build a command-line interface for local usage.

-Choose the deployment method that best suits your project's requirements.
+In our case we have deployed it using Web Application.

-### 6. Future Improvements
+### 7. Future Improvements

 To enhance our chatbot, you can consider the following improvements: